Malnutrition affects hundreds of millions of children around the world. Scientists think lipid-based nutrient supplements might help.

 Specialized LNS products are derivatives of ready-to-eat therapeutic foods (RUTFs), which were designed for the treatment of severe acute malnutrition (SAM).
 According to Kevin Phelan, Nutrition Advisor with ALIMA, RUTFs were the first high-nutrient-density paste developed to treat SAM.
 Since it was first developed in the early 2000s, over three million children have been treated for SAM, partially because of the availability of RUTF.

 Although RUTFs are effective treatments, it is beneficial to seek out more efficient treatments for less severe forms of malnutrition.
 An ideal alternative would offer greater convenience for those receiving treatment and for their families.
-Improved treatment options would mean improved development of fat-free tissue and improved weight gain, with reduced morbidities.
+Improved treatment options would mean improved development of fat-free tissue and improved weight gain, with reduced morbidity.

 A look at all the options